 Generating Units in the ISO Generator Interconnection Queue

-The interconnection requests in the ISO’s Generator Interconnection Queue reflect the region’s interest in building new generation capacity. shows the capacity of the withdrawn, active, and commercial generation-interconnection requests in the queue by RSP subarea as of April 1, 2015.
+The interconnection requests in the ISO’s Generator Interconnection Queue reflect the region’s interest in building new generation capacity.
+Figure 5-2 shows the capacity of the withdrawn, active, and commercial generation-interconnection requests in the queue by RSP subarea as of April 1, 2015.
 As shown, over 90% of the active projects are proposed in the BHE, WMA, BOSTON, SEMA, RI, and SWCT subareas.
 Together, these six subareas have approximately 10,283 MW under study or development out of 11,299 MW of active projects for New England.